scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 There are multiple possible and independent solution steps here:

 * Compression: Segments could be stored in a way that duplicate information (hops & links) is only stored once and the segments contain only references to the hops and links.
-* Allow queries from start AS to end AS across multiple segments.
+* Instead of requiring three separate queries for UP/CORE/DOWN), we could allow a single query from \<start AS\> to \<end AS\> across multiple segments.
   This should be very easy to implement and would be compatible with the current wire protocol (protobuf).
   * This would reduce the number of round trips to one.
   * It would reduce the number of returned segments because only segments that actually connect to other segments would need to be returned.
 * Predefine some policies that can be resolved by the control server, e.g. ANY, BEST_LATENCY, BEST_BANDWIDTH, BEST_PRICE,